You Drove 45 Minutes to Indiana to Place a Bet. There's a Better Way.

 Betting platforms use geolocation verification powered by companies like GeoComply to ensure users are physically located in a legal state.
 These systems check GPS, IP address, WiFi triangulation, and cell tower data to pinpoint your location within meters.

 The detection is aggressive.
-GeoComply processes billions of geolocation transactions annually for regulated industries.
-If your phone is within a few hundred feet of a state border on the restricted side, you are locked out.
+If your phone is within a few hundred feet of a state border on the restricted side, you can still get locked out.
 Even inside a legal state, geolocation errors near borders can falsely lock users out of platforms they are legally entitled to use.

 Why VPNs Do Not Work for Betting